jacoelho/component/README.md

 | [uber/fx](https://github.com/uber-go/fx)           | `dig` + opinionated framework        | ⚪ Medium            | ⚫ Moderate       | ✅ Built-in start/stop hooks | High       |
 | [component](https://github.com/jacoelho/component) | Level-based, type-safe orchestration | ✅ High              | ⚪ Low            | ✅ Parallel start/stop       | Minimal    |

-- **google/wire**
+- google/wire:
-    - Uses compile-time code generation to wire dependencies.
+  - Uses compile-time code generation to wire dependencies, offering excellent safety and zero runtime DI overhead.
-    - Zero runtime cost, but requires maintaining `wire.ProviderSet` definitions and rerunning `wire`.
+  - Requires maintaining wire.ProviderSet definitions and rerunning the wire tool.
+Does not manage lifecycles.
-- **uber/dig**
+- uber/dig:
-    - Relies on reflection to resolve constructor functions at runtime.
-    - Flexible and "plug-and-play", but introduces some reflection overhead and less explicit wiring.
+  - A powerful reflection-based DI container.
+Flexible and "plug-and-play."
+  - Type safety relies on constructor signatures; errors caught when the container is built.
+Introduces some reflection overhead.
+Does not manage lifecycles.
-- **uber/fx**
+- uber/fx:
-    - Builds on `dig` and adds an application framework with modules, hooks, and lifecycle hooks.
+  - Builds upon dig to provide a full application framework with modules, hooks, and lifecycle management.
-    - Great for large, opinionated services, but comes with a larger API surface and more abstractions.
+  - Excellent for large, opinionated services but comes with a larger API surface and more abstractions.
-- **Component**
+- jacoelho/component (this Library):
-    - Emphasizes minimalism and idiomatic Go: uses zero-value `Key[T]`, generics, and simple maps.
+  - Emphasizes minimalism, idiomatic Go (generics, simple interfaces), and explicit lifecycle control.
-    - Validates dependencies at runtime, assigns each component a **level** (longest dependency chain), and starts/stops by level in parallel.
-    - Automatic rollback on startup failure ensures you never end up partially initialized.
+  - Provides type-safe component registration and retrieval.
+  - Validates the dependency graph (cycles, missing dependencies) at runtime before starting components.
+  - Orchestrates Start and Stop calls in parallel by dependency level, with automatic rollback on startup failures and robust shutdown.